 For more information on system requirements and authorization instructions, check out Clusters at Puremagnetik.

-The PechenegFX Tremolo (link to check the price at PechenegFX) is a straightforward yet highly effective tremolo plugin.
+The PechenegFX Tremolo is a straightforward yet highly effective tremolo plugin.

 PechenegFX's Tremolo gives us everything we need in a lightweight, easy-to-use tremolo plugin.

-Alternatively, the plugin can be set to modulate the pan of the signal with the same controls.
+Alternatively, the plugin can be set to modulate the panning of the signal with the same controls.